Adoptee – One who is adopted.

 Adoption attorney – A lawyer with the expertise and experience that is necessary to properly understand and apply the State and Federal laws pertaining to adoption matters.
 The adoption attorney generally represents the couple seeking an adopted child and handles all of the legal aspects of the adoption.

 Adoption agency – A licensed state agency that coordinates all of the legal aspects with the birth parents and adoptive parents to place the adopted child in a loving, stable home.

 Adoption counselor – A licensed professional who counsels both birth parents and adoptive parents in the best care and well-being of the adopted child.
 The adoption counselor will match birth parents with prospective adoptive parents.

-Adoption registry – Any parties of the Adoption triad (birth parents, adoptive parents, adoptee) can register with the adoption registry to authorize the release of information or to request identifying information.
+Adoption registry – Any parties of the Adoption triad (birth parents, adoptive parents, adoptee) can register with the Illinois Adoption Registry to authorize the release of information or to request identifying information.
 Non-identifying information is available to any adopted person (21 years of age or older) and adoptive parents, any adoptee older than 18 with written consent of the adoptive parents.
 Identifying information can be exchanged by mutual consent, requiring a signed release of information by the involved parties.